HuskyCougar/CyberKSAs/OffSec_Video_TimeStamps.md

     <td valign="top">HackTheBox - Writer</td>
     <td valign="top" style="white-space: nowrap">2021-12-11</td>
     <td valign="top" style="white-space: nowrap"><a href="https://youtu.be/MkvDid7xO7o?t=3105">00:51:45</a> / <a href="https://www.youtube.com/watch?v=MkvDid7xO7o">01:09:16</a></td>
-    <td valign="top">Examaning the Postfix config to see it executes the Disclaimer script as John and is editable by our gorup.
+    <td valign="top">Examining the Postfix config to see it executes the Disclaimer script as John and is editable by our group.
 Edit the file, then sent an email to get shell as John.</td>
   </tr>
   <tr>
     <td valign="top">IppSec</td>